Youth Day: Senior Citizens’ life advice to younger people

 - Look for peace.

 - Life is shorter than you think.

-While some may argue that these statements are cliché, other may pose the question: if this is common sense, how come we find it hard to put them into practice?
-Maybe because we haven’t yet found the wisdom to do so.
+While some may argue that these statements are cliché, others may ask the question: if this is common sense, how come we find it so hard to put it into practice?
+Maybe because we haven’t found the wisdom to do so yet.

 Why should we listen to our elders?

 With all the changes that accompany aging, we tend to think about the elderly as people that don’t really understand the context they are living in.
 This is a stigma that can negatively impact elders and may affect their interactions with others, because they may feel that their opinions are no longer valuable.

 You might well be thinking “why should we listen to old people?”

 While it is undeniable that senior citizens grew up in a world that was very different from today’s technology-driven society, there are essential feelings and universal truths that remain, regardless of one’s era or societal context.

 This is exactly what Karl A. Pillemer states in the Huffington Post, as he points out two key reasons why we should listen to older people:

 1 – Listening to the advice of older people has promoted well-being and even survival for millennia: